rajvinjamuri/CS225_Cpp/README.md

 # CS225_Cpp
-Code written for the Data Structures course at UIUC.
-Code is in a private repo to protect from plagiarism.
-Please contact for access.
+Machine problems and projects written for the "CS225: Data Structures" course at UIUC.
+All actual code is in a private repo to protect from plagiarism.
+Please contact me for access/details/info.